-Birds, reptiles, rodents, and small mammals require different care than cats and dogs; however, regular wellness visits are equally as important!
-In fact, Drs.
-Arredondo and Buonasera’s first tip to all exotic pet parents is to schedule routine annual or semi-annual check-ups.
+Birds, rodents, and small mammals require different care than cats and dogs; however, regular wellness visits are equally as important!
+In fact, Dr. Buonasera’s first tip to all exotic pet parents is to schedule routine annual or semi-annual check-ups.

 Wellness visits are preventative and keep pets healthy and thriving.
 This is especially true for exotic pets because these animals oftentimes hide symptoms of disease, or common signs of illness are unrecognizable to their caretakers.

-Plus, bringing your exotic pet to see Dr. Arredondo or Dr. Buonasera at least once a year gives exotic pet parents the opportunity to ask questions about their pet’s health and unique needs, such as specific environmental and nutritional requirements, behavioral concerns, parasite prevention, dental care, and more.
+Plus, bringing your exotic pet to see Dr. Buonasera at least once a year gives exotic pet parents the opportunity to ask questions about their pet’s health and unique needs, such as specific environmental and nutritional requirements, behavioral concerns, parasite prevention, dental care, and more.

 We ask that you please bring a fresh stool sample and any medical information you have to your exotic pet’s wellness visit.
 Please also come ready to discuss your pet’s environment, such as cage size, cage temperature, and bedding brands, as well as nutritional information such as diet, food brands, medications, etc.

 Exotic pets experience different species-specific signs of illness.
-Dr. Arredondo and Dr. Buonasera are trained to detect signs of illness early on that may indicate a health concern in your furry, feathered, or scaled friend.
+Dr. Buonasera is trained to detect signs of illness early on that may indicate a health concern in your furry, feathered, or scaled friend.